Invisalign vs. Braces: Which Is Right for You?

 - Complex/comprehensive case: $6,000–$7,000+

 Ceramic (tooth-colored) braces fall between the two in cost, typically $4,500–$7,000, and offer improved aesthetics without full invisibility.
+For a more granular cost breakdown by case type and brand, see our clear aligners vs. braces cost comparison for 2026.

 Most dental PPO plans include an orthodontic lifetime benefit, typically $1,000–$2,000 per patient.
 This benefit applies equally to Invisalign and braces — the plan doesn't usually dictate which system you use.
 At Innova Smiles, our treatment coordinators will verify your specific benefits before your consultation so there are no surprises.